CTFEDs/Global-Accessibility-Awareness-Day-2016/workshop-outline.md

 * WAI-ARIA whistlestop tour, landmarks, roles, etc. WCAG levels.
 * Inclusive design, universal design.
 What are the bad things that happen when you don't design and code accessibly?
 Show some sites without images, in Lynx.
 * Demonstration of VoiceOver, Lynx (as proxy)
 * 5Ws and 1H of Accessbility.
-Shout outs from audience, but with one in spekaer notes?
+Shout outs from audience, but with one in speaker notes?

 ## Tour the personas (20m)